venkateshvaddadi/SpiNet-QSM/README.md

 First, ensure that PyTorch 1.10 or higher version is installed and working with GPU.
 Second, just clone or download this reporsitory.
 The SpiNet_QSM_demo_run.py file should run without any changes in the code.

-We can run from the command prompt: **python SpiNet_QSM_demo_run.py**
+We can run from the command prompt: **python SpiNet_QSM_demo_run.py** We can test the quality of the Spinet-QSM output by running the $metrics_evaluation.m$
 # Dependencies
 # Files description
 # Contact